When you’re buying a house, the final walk-through is your chance to inspect the home and make sure there are no surprises before you move in.

 How Long Does the Final Walk-Through Take?

-If the issue is major and you’re unable to find a resolution, it’s possible to walk away from the deal.
+If the issue is major and you’re unable to find a solution, it’s possible to walk away from the deal.
+This will result in you losing your earnest money deposit, so carefully consider the pros and cons of walking away this late in the process.

 Here are answers to some frequently asked questions about the final walk-through.